Blue Ridge Parkway-15 Great N.C. Photo Spots

 1. Thunder Hill Overlook

 Thunder Hill Overlook is located at milepost 290.4 just a few minutes north of the Blowing Rock/Boone exit.
-The overlook does not look out into any spectacular particular landscape but its expansive views almost 180 degree views more than make up for it.
-In fact this overlook is one of the top sunrise locations on the Parkway.
+The overlook does not look out into any spectacular landscape but instead provides almost 180 degree views of mountain top ridges.
+In fact this overlook is one of the top sunrise spots but can also be a good sunset location if you walk across the street.

 Thunder Hill Overlook Photo Tips